Temporal Ghosts and the Problem With Historical Truth

 That distinction became operationally dangerous surprisingly quickly.

-The organism began consuming historical sentinel residue from previous snapshot cycles as if it were active continuity truth.
+The organism began consuming historical sentinel residue from previous continuity snapshots as if it were active continuity truth inside the current runtime lifecycle.

 Not corrupted state.

-Accurate historical continuity evidence appearing in the wrong temporal context.
+Accurate historical continuity evidence appearing inside the wrong temporal continuity boundary.

 Which is somehow much worse.

-The organism had become haunted by its own preserved memory.
+The organism had become haunted by its own preserved operational memory.

-One of the most important realizations during this phase was eventually simple:
+One of the most important realizations during this phase eventually became surprisingly simple:

-That sentence quietly changed the ontology of memory inside the system.
+That sentence quietly changed the ontology of memory inside the continuity runtime.

 Until this checkpoint, continuity validation mostly asked: